wifinigel/wiperf/mkdocs/docs/faq.md

 ## Can I make a feature suggestion?
 Yes, get along to the GitHub site and post your suggestion in the ['Issues' section](https://github.com/wifinigel/wiperf/issues){target=_blank}.
 It will be added to my "todo" list.

+## Can I contribute some code for a new feature for wiperf?
+Please, get in touch before starting work on any code you'd like to submit as a PR.
+I love feedback and ideas, but each new feature costs me more cycles to support.
+Let's agree it can be included before submitting.

 ## Can I run tests over the Ethernet interface of the WLAN Pi?
 Yes, from wiperf v2 onwards.